International Student Association

 My name is Anna Leonova and I am the Assistant to the Head of Academic Affairs on the 2020 ISA Board.

 This year I will be working together with Max Zwartjes to deal with any academic issues that may arise during your studies.
 We are here to listen to your complaints and suggestions for improvements regarding academic issues.
 We will try to find an answer for every one of your questions.

 Another part of our role is to work with the Student Union's Academic Office, semester leaders and departments to provide you with a qualitative academic environment at RSU.
 Additionally, we will be assisting the international academic societies to arrange interesting seminars and workshops in different fields of medicine every month for you.

-- Medical Science Officer – Francesca Zanghi
+- Medical Science Director – Francesca Zanghi

 Together with Stina Jantke, I am looking forward to organising interesting guest lectures, seminars, as well as practical workshops to improve the medical and scientific knowledge of RSU students.

 I hope to see many of you at all our upcoming events!

 The greatest glory in living lies not in never falling, but in rising every time we fall.

 - Nelson Mandela

 - Assistant to the Medical Science Director – Stina Jantke